mpv-player/mpv/DOCS/man/mpv.rst

     Play the AUDIO_TS zone of a DVD-Audio disc.
 Titles correspond to the disc's audio groups, tracks are exposed as chapters.
 If no title is given, the longest title is auto-selected.
-Menus and still images are not supported.
+Menus are not supported.

+    Still images (ASVS), such as cover art or booklet pages a disc associates with its tracks, are exposed as a video track and shown by default.
+Can be disabled with ``--vid=no``.

 ``dvb://[cardnumber@]channel`` ``--dvbin-...``